KTVT: Other sports

 Since September 1998, KTVT has served as the official television partner of the Dallas Cowboys, holding rights to air various team-related programs during the regular season (including the Cowboys Postgame Show, Special Edition with Jerry Jones and the head coach's weekly analysis program, along with specials such as the Making of the Dallas Cowboys Cheerleaders Calendar and postseason team reviews) as well as preseason games that are not televised nationally on broadcast or cable television.
 Through CBS' contract with the National Football League (NFL), under which it holds primary broadcast rights to the American Football Conference, Cowboys game telecasts on KTVT during the regular season are limited to interconference games against AFC teams played at AT&T Stadium (including those held in odd-numbered years on Thanksgiving Day) and, since 2014, cross-flexed games originally scheduled to air on Fox against its fellow teams in the National Football Conference (NFC).
 Most other regular season games televised over-the-air locally air on KDFW, which has served as the Cowboys' primary local broadcaster since 1962 (with the exception of a one-season absence due to the transfer of NFC television rights to Fox in 1994, in the precursor to the affiliation switch), through Fox's rights to the NFC; KXAS-TV also carries certain regular season Cowboys games in which the team is a participant via NBC's rights to the Sunday Night Football package.

 News operation

+KTVT's "CBS News Texas" logo, used since 2023.

-As of January 2022, KTVT presently broadcasts 33 1/2 hours of locally produced newscasts each week (with 5 1/2 hours each weekday, 3 1/2 hours on Saturdays, and 2 1/2 hours on Sundays).
+As of August 2024, KTVT presently broadcasts 28 hours, 55 minutes of locally produced newscasts each week (with 4 hours, 35 minutes each weekday; 3 1/2 hours on Saturdays; and 2 1/2 hours on Sundays).
 In addition, the station produces two sports programs that it airs on Sunday nights after the 10 p.m. newscast: the sports highlight show The Score and the football highlight program The Blitz: The Dallas Cowboys Report, which are both co-hosted by sports reporter and fill-in sports anchor Bill Jones (the latter program formerly produced a spin-off focusing on the Dallas Desperados, which was discontinued after the Arena Football League franchise folded in 2009).
+Currently, KTVT is the only big-four station in the market that does not produce a 6 p.m. newscast.